 Page 8: Terminology

-*¹ There other types of fingerloop braids that are made by entirely different methods than these three common ones.
-For example, loop-exchange methods as for the spiral braids (‘lace bend round’), the so-called “spanish” braids, twined braids, the “hollow lace of VII” family of braids, double braids made by a solo braider, etc.
+*¹ There are also many well-known fingerloop braids that are made by entirely different methods than these three common ones.
+For example, loop-exchange methods as for the spiral braids (‘lace bend round’) and several other braids; the so-called “spanish” braids; twined braids (often called “bends” or “chevrons” in the old loop braiding manuscripts); the “hollow lace of VII” family of braids; my double braids made by a solo braider, etc.

-*³ The sources for this revival of the A-fell loop braiding method were not current practitioners of a continuing tradition.
-Amazingly, the sources are a very few surviving 15th and 17th C English manuscripts scattered in museums and private collections, and not understood or widely known until relatively recently.
+*² This revival of the A-fell loop braiding method didn’t spread out from surviving practitioners of a continuous tradition.
+Amazingly, it was re-learned from a very few 15th and 17th C English manuscripts that were widely scattered in museums and private collections, and not understood until relatively recently.
 Since the 1990’s they have been extensively researched, analyzed, and decoded by Noémi Speiser and Joy Boutrup.
-Lois Swales and Zoe Kuhn Williams have also researched and translated many of these manuscripts and their online site (fingerloop.org) has taught the A-fell method to vast numbers of braiders, including myself.
+Lois Swales and Zoe Kuhn Williams have also researched and translated many of these manuscripts and their online site (fingerloop.org) has directions for the A-fell method, along with many historic braid patterns.

 For references to current practice of traditional loop braiding, see Masako Kinoshita’s site: